 - Any family history of bed-wetting, including siblings or parents.

-- All medications, vitamins, herbs and other supplements that your child takes, and the dosages.
+- All medicines, vitamins, herbs and other supplements that your child takes, and the doses.

-- Questions to ask your child's doctor so you can make the most of your time together.
+- Questions to ask your child's health care professional so you can make the most of your time together.

 - What's causing my child to wet the bed?

-- When might he or she outgrow wetting the bed?
+- When might my child outgrow wetting the bed?

-- What treatments are available, and which do you recommend?
+- What treatments are available, and which do you suggest?
 Are there any side effects?

-- Should my child follow any drinking restrictions?
+- Should my child limit drinking fluids at certain times?